 Land territory or area of water having a special importance for preservation of cultural phenomena involved in biological diversity, natural resources and natural environment, which is protected and managed under long-term and solid legal grounds.
-Categories of protected areas are the following: restricted area, natural monument, national park, public reserve, and protected landscape.
+There are following categories of protected areas in Georgia: strict nature reserves, national parks, managed nature reserves, natural monuments, protected landscapes and multiple use areas.